-If the students registered in the Summer semester and the concerned faculty member is available, then the student should sit for the incomplete exam withing 2 weeks of the beginning of the semester at the end of every semester except for the first semester of joining the college
+If the students registered in the Summer semester and the concerned faculty member is available, then the student should sit for the incomplete exam within 2 weeks of the beginning of the semester each semester except the first semester, the summer semester and the foundation program.

-On Probation: The student shall be on probation if his/her cumulative average is less
+On Probation: The student shall be on probation if his/her cumulative average is less than (60%) at the end of semester except for the first semester of joining the college.

-Academic Warning: A notification given to the student if his/her average is less than (60%)
+Academic Warning: A notification is given to the student if his/her average is less than (60%) at the end of every